HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 ## Authoring Details for small config in rendering sizing

-- As we have to do rendering tests, obviously we need to populate the setups first.
-Below are the details of WCM, DAM and Portlets authoring.
+- To perform rendering tests, the systems must be set up first.This section provides details of WCM, DAM, and Portlets authoring..

 ## WCM Default Test Data - 20 pages